Read all about gay stories and experiences right here!

 Coming out to yourself is a big deal!

 It’s that all important first step every queer person needs to take – a monumental, important and personal transition we all go through.
 For some of us it’s made a lot harder because of external pressures we face from family, society and religion.

-I come from a very religious Greek Orthodox family.
-The Greek Orthodox Church is one insane institution stuck in the Middle Ages with a notoriously ill feeling towards the LGBTQ community – one Bishop going so far as to state that gay men have a nasty stink and that homosexuality could be passed on when pregnant women enjoy a particular style of intercourse(!)
+I come from a very conservative Greek family.
+The Greek Orthodox Church is one insane institution stuck in the Middle Ages with a notoriously ill feeling towards the LGBTQ community – one Bishop going so far as to state that gay men have a nasty stink and that homoseҳuality could be passed on when pregnant women enjoy having it through the backdoor.
 Therefore, as a young gay boy, I grew up thinking that those feelings I had towards other men were wrong, akin to an illness – something I had to suppress.

 Because of this, my coming out experience came later on in my life compared to other gay boys my age.
 I was in my twenties when I was finally able to accept who I was and feel proud of it.
 It was a long journey that began with confronting thoughts I had going on in my head like “Being gay is wrong”, “I don’t want to dress up in women’s clothes so surely I can’t be gay!”, “What will all my friends think?”, “What will my parents think?!”…